trimble-oss/website-modus.trimble.com/README.md

 ---
 ## Developer Notes

 The links to Modus's Development and Production builds can be found in `webpack/variables.js`.
-Simply changing the `etherVersion` and `modusIconsVersion` variables will change both the example texts in the style guide and the actual `<link>` and `<script>` tags used in the production builds.
+Simply changing the `modusVersion` and `modusIconsVersion` variables will change both the example texts in the style guide and the actual `<link>` and `<script>` tags used in the production builds.

 The Development build of the style guide will always point towards the versionless development build of Modus.